Language-Research-Technology/ldac-profile/profile-text/profile.md

-- Split a collection into fragmented RepositoryCollection and RepositoryObject crates - with one crate per repository object
+- Split a collection into fragmented RepositoryCollection and RepositoryObject crates - with one crate per repository object when any of these conditions are true:
-  when:

   - The collection is not yet stable

         -   New items being added or changed.

-        -   There is a chance that some data may have to be taken down

-    or withdrawn at the request of participants.
+        -   There is a chance that some data may have to be taken down or withdrawn at the request of participants.

   - The total size of the collection will present challenges for data transfer.